-Research and experience show that a safe, healthy, and equitable school climate in which social-emotional learning (SEL) is integral to academic teaching and learning correlates with higher student attendance and engagement; improved student connectedness; and better social and emotional health.
-For school staff, the same conditions correlate with greater job satisfaction and higher retention.
+Research and experience have shown that a safe, healthy, and equitable school climate that integrates the cultivation of students’ social and emotional development with academic teaching and learning correlates with higher student attendance and engagement, improved student connectedness, and better social and emotional health.
+These conditions also correlate with greater job satisfaction and higher retention for school staff.

 To help education agencies address such challenges, the SEL Center offers three tiers of capacity-building support:

-- General support — curated evidence-based tools, resources, and professional learning intended to address the field’s priority needs and available on the center website
+- General support — curated evidence-based tools, resources, and professional learning intended to address the field’s most urgent and important needs and are available on the center website

-- Targeted support — facilitated networks of practice for state and local education agencies, offered with consultation from subject-matter experts
+- Tailored support — facilitated networks of practice for state and local education agencies, offered with consultation from center staff and nationally-renowned subject-matter experts

 - Intensive support — extended partnerships with one to two SEAs and LEAs, in order to create proof points of systems change

-Lessons from the targeted and intensive support, along with tools and approaches developed for that work, will be made broadly available as general support.
+Lessons from tailored and intensive support, along with tools and approaches developed for that work, will be made broadly available as general support.